-As a leader you are going to find ourselves out of our elements.
+As leaders we are going to find ourselves out of our elements sometimes.
 My situation was not life and death; however, it did give me time to reflect on 3 leadership principles.
 Basically as a leader:

 At the end of a long day I just need to unwind.
 My job is filled with many rewards; however, there can be times I just want to mail it in.
 One of the ways I release the tension is through music (Especially with songs like Hold On by The Gospel Whiskey Runners).
 It’s one of the small things I do to help me last in youth ministry.

 Youth ministry is like a marathon.
 It’s a journey filled with challenges and moments when you ask, “Why am I still doing this?”
 It can be brutal because of the emotional and spiritual battles that take place.
 While youth ministry is grueling it’s still rewarding.

 To stick around and witness those rewards you need to know how to last in youth ministry.
 That means doing a few small things and not neglecting the essentials.
 To last in youth ministry you need to: